 All that sniffling and snuffling, itchy eyes and blocked nose symptoms is medically called ‘rhinoconjunctivitis’.
 A study published in the American Journal of Clinical Nutrition gave 173 sufferers, during hayfever season, either 2 capsules of probiotics providing 3 billion units of bacteria or identical placebos in this randomised controlled placebo trial.
 At the end of 8 weeks those taking the probiotics had improved (less symptoms) by 68%, compared to the placebo group who reported 19% improvement.
 So, those on probiotics had improved by 49% compared to placebo.

-So, consider taking a probiotic supplement during hayfever season.
+So, consider taking a Probiotics are commonly referred to as ‘friendly’ or ‘good’ bacteria.
+They support good health by improving the balance of bacteria within the digestive system…. supplement during hayfever season.
 This study used a combination of Lactobacillus and Bifidobacteria.

 Vitamin C is the most important anti-allergy vitamin.
 It is a powerful promoter of a strong immune system, immediately calms down allergic reactions and is also anti-inflammatory.
 Blood levels of vitamin C have been shown to be low both in people with treated and untreated asthma.
 It’s really recommended for everyone at an absolute minimum of 1,000mg (1g) a day, although 2,000mg (2g) or more is optimum for most people, whether or not you have allergies.
 If you are suffering from allergic symptoms, you might want to take twice this amount on a regular basis.
 Since vitamin C is in and out of the body within six hours, it’s best taken in divided doses, either 1g in the morning and 1g at lunch or, if you’re taking larger amounts, 1g four times a day.

 You can also increase your vitamin C intake through food by eating plenty of fresh fruit and vegetables, although you would have to eat an enormous amount to get up to 2g.
 For example, 100g of peppers contains about 100mg of vitamin C, 100g of broccoli contains 110mg and 100g of strawberries 60mg, and that’s assuming they are fresh.
-Foods that contain vitamin C typically also contain antioxidant bioflavonoids such as hesperidin, rutin and quercetin, and these bioflavonoids may actually help the body absorb vitamin C – another good reason to eat vitamin-C-rich foods.
+Foods that contain vitamin C typically also contain Antioxidants are substances that protect cells within the body from damage caused by free radicals.
+They help to strengthen the body’s ability to fight infection… Bioflavonoids are sometimes referred to as vitamin P. Flavonoids are widely distributed in plants and are known for their antioxidant activity…. such as hesperidin, rutin and quercetin, and these bioflavonoids may actually help the body absorb vitamin C – another good reason to eat vitamin-C-rich foods.

 Quercetin is another bioflavonoid and is a potent antioxidant that promotes a healthy inflammatory response.
-Animal studies also show that quercetin regulates histamine production.
+Animal studies also show that quercetin regulates Histamine is a chemical naturally produced by various cells in the body.
+A large amount of histamine is produced within mast cells where it forms… production.
 One study found that of all the flavonoids, quercetin was the most effective at inhibiting histamine.
-Another study last year showed a reduction in inflammatory markers and improvement in airway
+Another study last year showed a reduction in inflammatory markers and improvement in airway inflammation.